 Money is tied to the notion of status, class and privilege.
 Talking about money with people who don’t understand your lifestyle might make them feel bad or annoyed.
 They might also behave differently around you.

 For instance, if you earn a modest income or prefer to live on welfare payments, you might get looked down upon by corporate high-flying career-types.

 Bragging about one’s wealth in an upmanship manner is crass.
 It can be triggering, making those who earn less feel like they don’t belong and discriminated because of financial wealth they don’t have.

 On the flipside, high-income earners might feel annoyed at having to fund welfare or disability payments with their taxpayer dollars, feeling others are mooching off of them.
 At times they might also be a target of crime if they talk about their wealth to the wrong people.

-When I was much younger, wilder and unemployed, I lived off welfare payments for a few years.
+When I was much younger, wilder and unemployed, I lived off welfare payments for a while.
 To qualify for the payments, job-seeking classes were mandatory which I attended.
 Sometimes you got to do what you got to do to pay the bills.